BoaPi/learning-ts/README.md

 - `.then()` takes two parameters:
   - callback for as resolve and successful handler
   - callback for as reject and failure handler
-- therefore **promises** can be chanined in success cases
+- therefore **promises** can be chained in success cases
 - return value of a `resolve` promise is passed along to the next `.then()`
 - reject reason of a `reject` promise is passed along to the next **rejection handler**
-- there are four ways for concurrenc handling of **promises**, see lessons for examples
+- there are four ways for concurrent handling of **promises**, see lessons for examples
   - `all()
   - `allSettled()`
   - `any()`